Sociology, College of Humanities and Social Sciences

 - Path 1 (Immediate Declaration): Students with a cumulative GPA of 2.85 or higher may submit their admission form at any time to the Sociology Program Coordinator for approval and admission to the major.

-- Path 2 (Application Review): Students with a cumulative GPA lower than 2.85 should submit their admission form to the Sociology Program Coordinator on or before Friday of the 2nd week of fall, winter or spring quarter.
+- Path 2 (Application Review): Students with a cumulative GPA lower than 2.85 should submit their admission form to the Sociology Program Coordinator on or before Friday of the 2nd week of fall, winter, spring, or summer quarter.
 These applications will be reviewed and admission to the major will be based on a combination of overall GPA, Sociology GPA, and space available in the program.
 Students will receive notification regarding their admission status during the fourth week of classes.

 A grade of C- or better is required for a student’s major or minor courses, and supporting courses for majors and minors.